luciebinder/fab-app/README.md

-# fab-app
+# Welcome!
-Shiny app for analysing multiple studies that assessed self-reported altruism and economic games
+This is a shiny app for the Facets of Altruistic Behaviors scale.